-If a student is permanently excluded, parents/carers will be informed by letter and email within 24 hours.
-Letters will be sent by first class post and signed by the Principal.
+If a student is permanently excluded, parents/carers will be informed by letter within 24 hours.
+Letters will be sent by first class post and signed by the Headteacher.
 This will be in addition to either a meeting or telephone conversation.

-The student will be offered the opportunity to meet one of the College's careers team to discuss their options after New College.
+The student will be offered the opportunity to meet a careers adviser, by arrangement, to discuss careers options.